Online reviews have become the standard for modern-day businesses, such as Google My Business reviews and even Facebook reviews.

 Take control and never miss a review!

-Get a notification every time a customer leaves a rating or review for your business on Google or Facebook and respond directly with Yellow Connect.
+Get a notification every time a customer leaves a rating or review for your business on Google or Facebook and respond directly with Yellow Pages Connect.